Loss landscapes and optimization in over-parameterized non-linear systems and neural networks

-where $H_i(\rvw) \in \mathbb{R}^{m\times m}$ is the Hessian matrix of $i$th output of $F$ with respect to $\rvw$.
+where $H_{\F_i}(\rvw) \in \mathbb{R}^{m\times m}$ is the Hessian matrix of $i$th output of $\F$ with respect to $\rvw$.

-Let $\rvw^*$ be a solution to Eq.~\ref{eq:problem}.
-Since $\rvw^*$ is a global minimizer of $\L$, $B(\rvw^*)=0$.
+Let $\rvw^*$ be a solution to Eq.(\ref{eq:problem}).
+Since $\rvw^*$ is a global minimizer of $\l$, $B(\rvw^*)=0$.
 We note that $A(\rvw^*)$ is a positive semi-definite matrix of rank at most $n$ with at least $m-n$ zero eigenvalues.

 Yet, in a neighbourhood of $\rvw^*$ there typically are points where $B(\rvw)$ has rank $m$.
-As we show below, this observation, together with a mild technical assumption on the loss, implies that $H_\L(\rvw)$ cannot be positive semi-definite in any ball around $\rvw^*$ and hence is not locally convex.
-To see why this is the case, consider an example of a system with only one equation ($n=1)$ corresponding to the loss function $\L(\rvw) = \frac{1}{2}( F(\rvw) - y)^2, y\in \R$.
-The Hessian of the loss function can be written as
+As we show below, this observation, together with a mild technical assumption on the loss, implies that $H_\l(\rvw)$ cannot be positive semi-definite in any ball around $\rvw^*$ and hence is not locally convex.
+To see why this is the case, consider an example of a system with only one equation ($n=1)$.
+The loss function takes the form as $\l(\rvw) = \frac{1}{2}( \F(\rvw) - y)^2, y\in \R$ and the Hessian of the loss function can be written as